 The biggest downside of a sit-on-top kayak is the open design leaves the paddler more exposed to the elements.
 There is no cockpit to seal off from rain, wind or cold weather.
 The scupper holes that make them so quick to drain and easy to rescue may also allow water back up into the boat from beneath.
 Waves can wash over the deck and end up on your lap.
 This means paddlers who choose sit-on-top kayaks need to wear the right kind of clothing to stay warm if it’s cold, wet and rainy out.

-For safety’s sake, all paddlers should dress appropriately for the temperature of the water so they don’t develop hypothermia should they go for a swim.
+For safety’s sake, all paddlers should take the water temperature into consideration when choosing what to wear kayaking so they don’t develop hypothermia if they go for a swim.
 The exposed seating position of sit-on-top kayaks makes this doubly important.

 Comparison of sit-on vs sit-in kayaks